TomatoWOW/inspirational-quotes/quotes.md

 If you can't be a poet, be a poem
 If you can't be a poet, be a poem
 If you can't be a poet
+It is an insult to the whole human race - to believe that we need a god to behave decently